hydrusnetwork/hydrus/docs/getting_started_installing.md

 === "From Source"

     *   You can also [run from source](running_from_source.md).
-This is often the best way to fix compatibility problems, and it is the most pleasant way to run and update the program (you can update in five seconds!), although it requires a bit more work to set up the first time.
+This is often the best way to fix compatibility problems, the only way to run on macOS, and the most pleasant way to run and update the program (you can update in five seconds!), although it requires a bit more work to set up the first time.
 It is not too complicated to do, though--my guide will walk you through each step.

 By default, hydrus stores all its data—options, files, subscriptions, _everything_—entirely inside its own directory.
 You can extract it to a usb stick, move it from one place to another, have multiple installs for multiple purposes, wrap it all up inside an encrypted volume, whatever you like.
 The .exe installer writes some unavoidable uninstall registry stuff to Windows, but the 'installed' client itself will run fine if you manually move it.